odoo/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 The Accounting behind Twenty20
 ==========================

-This page summarises the way Twenty20 deals with typical accounts and transactions.
+This page summarizes the way Twenty20 deals with typical accounts and transactions.

 Double-entry bookkeeping